-If the politician agrees with the opinion or a suggestion that he is approached with, he would then do something to have that policy or law amended.
+If a politician agrees with the opinion or a suggestion that he is approached with, he would then take action to have that policy or law amended.
 He would appeal towards the masses and the law-making body, campaign for the change that he believes must take place.
 This process is what is referred to as lobbying.
-It is the act of supporters of a particular interest who try to influence political policy on a particular issue that they believe in.
+It is an act of the supporters of a particular interest group who try to influence political policy on a particular issue that they believe in.
 Look at the following example.

-1. Lobbying is the act of supporters of a particular cause or issue to influence legislation’s decisions in their favor.
+• Lobbying is the act of the supporters for a particular cause or issue to influence legislation’s decisions in their favour.
 Bribing, on the other hand, is to offer an incentive to sway someone to your cause.